hirosystems/ordhook/README.md

     }
 }

-// Get any transaction including an OP_RETURN output starting with a set of characters.
+// Get any transaction, including an OP_RETURN output starting with a set of characters.
 // `starts_with` mandatory argument admits:
 //  - ASCII string type. example: `X2[`
 //  - hex encoded bytes. example: `0x589403`